Rock County Court Records

 Searching Family Court Records

-Family court cases can be located through WCCA, though access to certain documents within these cases may be restricted.
+Family court cases can be found through WCCA, though access to certain documents within those cases may be restricted.
 Financial disclosure statements filed in divorce cases, for example, are generally treated as confidential.

-To obtain copies of divorce decrees, custody orders, or other family court documents, contact the Clerk of Circuit Court at (608) 743-2200 or visit the courthouse in person.
-Certified copies of divorce decrees are frequently needed for legal name changes, remarriage, or benefits applications.
+To get copies of divorce decrees, custody orders, or other family court documents, contact the Clerk of Circuit Court at (608) 743-2200 or stop by the courthouse.
+Certified copies of divorce decrees are often needed for legal name changes, remarriage, or benefits applications.

 Domestic Abuse and Harassment Injunctions

 Petitions for domestic abuse injunctions are governed by Wis.
-Stat. §813.12.
+Stat.
+813.12.
 When a temporary restraining order is granted and a hearing is held, the resulting injunction becomes a public court record.
-However, if a petition is dismissed before a hearing takes place, the filing may be removed from public view.
+If a petition is dismissed before a hearing takes place, however, the filing may be removed from public view.

-Harassment injunctions follow similar procedures under Wis.
-Stat. §813.125.
+Harassment injunctions follow a similar process under Wis.
+Stat.
+813.125.

 Marriage and Divorce Vital Records

-While the court maintains records of divorce proceedings, marriage certificates and divorce verification letters can also be obtained from:
+While the court keeps records of divorce proceedings, you can also get marriage certificates and divorce verification letters from:

 Child Support Services

-Rock County’s child support enforcement is coordinated through the Rock County Child Support Agency, which assists with establishing, modifying, and enforcing child support orders.
-Contact information:
+Child support enforcement in Rock County is coordinated through the Rock County Child Support Agency, which helps establish, modify, and enforce child support orders.

 Rock County Child Support Agency